Risk Averse

 Key takeaways

-• Popular low-risk investment options include savings accounts, government bonds, debt mutual funds, and money-market funds, all known for their stability and lower volatility.
+• Their choices often include savings accounts, government bonds, debt mutual funds, and dividend growth stocks.

 Conclusion